Azure/benchpress/docs/getting_started.md

 Now that we've done a walkthrough of the three tests, let's fix them.

-The first two tests assumed that our container registry was already deployed to a resource group.
+The first test assumed that our container registry was already deployed to a resource group.
 However, we never deployed the `containerRegistry.bicep` file ourselves!
 The third test assumed we had an existing resource group to deploy to, but we never deployed that either!
 Let's go ahead and fix these assumptions now: